ChainXY/scrapy_interview/README.md

 # Scrapy Interview Test
+Scrapy is a python framework designed to crawl/extract information from websites.
 This is a small challenge designed to test your scraping abilities.
 ## Setup:
 Set up an environment and install scrapy.
 - We **strongly recommend** using miniconda for install, since installing scrapy in windows requires separate install of C++ build tools (https://docs.scrapy.org/en/latest/intro/install.html#windows)
 - We recommend using python 3.9.
-- You only need to install scrapy to do this task.
+- Once you installed anaconda/miniconda, install scrapy with:
+    `conda install -c conda-forge scrapy`
 - Submissions not using scrapy will not be accepted.
 ## Test Run
 Run the provided londondrugs scrapy spider to make sure your setup is working.